You have been inactive for 0 mins.

 |Tracks a specific index

-A Passive Fund reflects the market or a market sector as a whole, and so does not depend on a manager making the right decisions.
+Tracks a particular index and so does not depend on a manager making investment decisions.

 The sampling approach

-Useful when the index is very large or complex.
-Here, a manager uses mathematical models to buy a range of securities that reflect the index in the key risk factors.
+A manager uses mathematical models to buy a range of securities that reflect the index.
+It is useful when the index is very large or complex.

 |Key benefits||In-depth research and potential for out performance

-Active management costs tend to be higher which will affect the total returns of the Fund.
+Active management costs tend to be higher which will affect the total returns of the investment.

 May underperform the benchmark

-Although it aims to beat the benchmark, this is not guaranteed.
+Although active managers aim to beat the benchmark, this is not guaranteed.

 | Total market risk

-Your investment reflects the index the Fund follows, so if the market as a whole falls you will lose money.
+Your investment reflects the index the investment follows, so if the market as a whole falls, the value of the investment falls too.

-Index Funds are designed to provide returns that closely track their benchmark index, rather than seek outperformance.
+Index funds are designed to provide returns that closely track their benchmark index so will not outperform the benchmark.